 International medical graduates, like other candidates for residency, will need to answer common questions that are not specific to their IMG status, such as the “what are you looking for most in a residency program interview question”, interesting case residency interview question, or “why should we choose you?” residency interview question, among others.

-As the name suggests, an International Medical Graduate (IMG) is someone who has completed their medical education outside of the US or Canada and wants to practice medicine in the two countries.
+An International Medical Graduate (IMG) is a physician who has completed medical education outside the country and is applying to practice medicine in the country.
 Being considered an IMG works independently of your citizenship, which means a US or Canadian citizen can be considered an IMG in their own country if they complete their medical education outside the country.

 You will have to create your residency rank order list (ROL) of preferred programs, and if you are applying for residency in the US, this list will be managed by the National Resident Matching Program (NRMP).
 Similarly, in Canada, this ROL will be submitted to the Canadian Resident Matching Service (CaRMS).
 Using an algorithm, these services “match” IMG candidates’ ROL to the program directors’ ROL of preferred candidates for US or Canadian residency programs.